-Data will be collected with the help of two research assistants who will be trained in administration of the study questionnaires on the study population.
-A cover letter from UTAMU will be used to seek permission to conduct the study from the management UNRA.
-The filled questionnaires will be picked one week after they have been filled and entered into SPSS in preparation for analysis.
+Data was collected with the help of two research assistants who were trained in administration of the study questionnaires on the study population.
+A cover letter from UTAMU was used to seek permission to conduct the study from the management UNRA.
+The filled questionnaires were picked one week after they have been filled and entered into SPSS in preparation for analysis.